linx02/tictactoe/README.md

   - The landing page includes a section explaining the game rules in an easy-to-read list format.
   - This section introduces the user to the game and thoroughly explains it's rules.
   - This section is always accessible to the user even when the game has begun.
+  - When this section is accessed during the game, the game state is not lost.

 ![Game Rules Section](media/gamerules.png)